dovannam115/OCR_BKS_NAS/README.md

 The dataset used for training and testing the YOLO-NAS model contains 484 annotated images of cars with license plates.
 The images were sourced from "Brave Images", "Google Images", and "https://flickr.com/".
 The annotations were made using [RoboFlow](https://app.roboflow.com/yolotraining-dfaoh/ocr-nsde5/deploy/1).

-## Project Overview
-This project builds upon an [earlier version](https://github.com/JacobJ215/Optical-Character-Recognition-WebApp) that used YOLO-v5 and InceptionResNetV2 .
-The major changes and updates in this version include:
-* Transition from YOLO-v5 to YOLO-NAS for license plate detection
-* Replacement of pytesseract with EasyOCR for more accurate text extraction
-* Training the YOLO-NAS model for 15 epochs using Google Colab
-* Deployment as a Streamlit web application

 ## Evaluation

 * 'PPYoloELoss/loss_cls': 0.9181855